-- 3234.
-The Act requires every insurer to appoint a principal representative who must be resident in Bermuda.
-The appointed principal representative must be knowledgeable in insurance and Bermuda laws and regulations. - The role of the approved principal representative is integral to the Authority's insurance supervisory and regulatory framework.
-While the Board and the chief and senior executives have primary responsibility for the conduct and performance of the insurer, the approved principal representative acts in an "early warning" role and monitors the insurer's compliance with the Act on a continuous basis in accordance with Section 8A of the Act. - The approved principal representative would generally be a director or senior executive of the insurer who must be resident in Bermuda or a Bermuda registered insurance management company maintaining a head office in Bermuda.manager whose Bermuda office's chief and senior executives are sufficiently knowledgeable about the business of the insurer and have appropriate knowledge of relevant legislation, codes and guidance, to be able to act in the capacity of a principal representative.
-Under Section 8A of the Act, the approved principal representative has the duty to report certain events to the
+34. The Act requires every insurer to appoint a principal representative who must be resident in Bermuda.
+The appointed principal representative must be

+- knowledgeable in insurance and Bermuda laws and regulations. - 35.
+The role of the approved principal representative is integral to the Authority's insurance supervisory and regulatory framework.
+While the Board and the chief and senior executives have primary responsibility for the conduct and performance of the insurer, the approved principal representative acts in an "early warning" role and monitors the insurer's compliance with the Act on a continuous basis in accordance with Section 8A of the Act. - 36.
+The approved principal representative would generally be a director or senior executive of the insurer who must be resident in Bermuda or a Bermuda registered insurance manager whose Bermuda office's chief and senior executives are sufficiently knowledgeable about the business of the insurer and have appropriate knowledge of relevant legislation, codes and guidance, to be able to act in the capacity of a principal representative.
+Under Section 8A of the Act, the approved principal representative has the duty to report certain events to the Authority. - 37.
+The Board and chief and senior executives must make arrangements to enable the approved principal representative to undertake their duties pursuant to the Act on an efficient and effective basis, including providing access to relevant records.